Nico Rosberg: Junior car career (2001–2005)

-He remained with Team Rosberg for the 2004 Formula 3 Euro Series.
+Rosberg remained with Team Rosberg for the 2004 Formula 3 Euro Series.
 Before that, Rosberg won two rounds of the Spanish Formula 3 Winter Series at the Circuito de Albacete as preparation.
 He won the season's first two races at the Hockenheimring and his campaign faltered through incidents and accidents: he took one other victory at the Nürburgring and three podium finishes.
 Rosberg finished fourth in the Drivers' Championship with 70 points and was sixth at the Masters of Formula 3.
 He later crashed from the lead of the Macau Grand Prix in November and was second at the Bahrain Superprix a month later.

-In the off-season, he passed an interview for acceptance into Imperial College London, a university where several Formula One designers were educated, to study aeronautical engineering.
+In the off-season, Rosberg passed an interview for acceptance into Imperial College London, a university where several Formula One designers were educated, to study aeronautical engineering.
 Rosberg chose not to further his education so as to be able to commit to his racing career; the university would have allowed him to combine the course with his racing.
 Rosberg's father did not overturn the decision.
 For the inaugural GP2 Series season in 2005, Rosberg wanted to drive for BCN Competicion due to its form in the 2004 International Formula 3000 Championship.
 ART Grand Prix founders Nicolas Todt and Frédéric Vasseur used a sales presentation to persuade him to race for their squad; he paid around £850,000 to drive for the team.

 Rosberg achieved his first series victory in the sprint race at the Circuit de Nevers Magny-Cours and won the feature races at Silverstone Circuit and the Hockenheimring from pole position.
 He took the Drivers' Championship lead with a third-place finish in the feature race at the Circuit de Spa-Francorchamps when previous leader Heikki Kovalainen took eighth.
 Rosberg maintained the points lead during the season-ending Bahrain International Circuit round, winning both races to claim the first GP2 Series title with 120 points.